Punta Arenas Southern Patagonia, Chile Travel Guide

 Investigate specific hotel accessibility features before booking.

-Verify transport options with providers for transfers from the airport or close to the city.
+Verify transport options with companies for transfers from the airport or around the city.

-Articulate your needs clearly while reserving tours or activities.
+Articulate your needs clearly while reserving trips or things to do.